 - the Solvency and Financial Condition Report (SFCR) Firms are required to disclose this report publicly and to report it to the Prudential Regulation Authority (PRA) on an annual basis.
 The SFCR includes both qualitative and quantitative information; and - the Regular Supervisory Report (RSR) This is a private report to the supervisor and is not disclosed publicly.
 Firms submit this report to the PRA in full at least every three years and produce a summary of key changes every year.
-The RSR includes both qualitative and quantitative information and was last required for the year ended 2018.
-Stonebridge International Insurance Ltd ("SIIL") opted to produce a full RSR for 2020 given the sale of the business in early 2021.
+2022 is not an RSR reporting year for Stonebridge International Insurance ("SIIL")

-This report is Stonebridge International Insurance Ltd's Solvency and Financial Condition Report (SFCR) for the year ended 31 December 2021 and will be submitted in full in 2022.
+This report is SIIL's Solvency and Financial Condition Report (SFCR) for the year ended 31 December 2022 and will be submitted in full in 2023.